JustalK/ANIME-API/README.md

 - **Get page links:** Get the page links of the anime on many website by searching an anime by name

+- **Get streaming links:** Get the streaming link of an episode of an anime by anime name

 - **Get download links:** Get the direct download link of an episode of an anime by anime name (incomming)

-- **Get streaming links:** Get the streaming link of an episode of an anime by anime name (incomming)

 ## API